vercel/next.js/docs/getting-started.md

 ## Guided Setup

-Start a new Next.js app using `create-next-app`:
+Create a new Next.js app using `create-next-app`:

 ```bash
 npm init next-app